faisalmemon/ios-crash-dump-analysis-book/markdown/Symbolification.md

 Xcode is by default setup so that only DSYM files are generated for Release builds, and not for Debug builds.

-The advantages of a debug build are:

-- The debug information is never inconsistent or missing with the program code.
-- The debugger can always obtain the symbol information during debugging.

-The disadvantages of a debug build are:

-- The binary ends up much larger so takes up more bandwidth to download.
-- The binary takes up more disk space.
-- Reverse engineers can quite easily see how the program works from the binary.

 ## Build Settings

 From Xcode, in our build settings, searching for "Debug Information Format"\index{Xcode!Debug Information Format} we see the following settings:

 Setting|Meaning|Usually set for target
 --|--|--
-DWARF|Debugging information built into the binary itself|Debug DWARF with dSYM File|We get an extra file also generated with symbols|Release
+DWARF|Debugging information is in `.o` files only |Debug DWARF with dSYM File|As before but also collates the debug information into a DSYM file |Release

 In the default setup, if we run our debug binary on our device, launching it from the app icon itself then if it were to crash we would not have any symbols in the crash report.
 This confuses many people.

-Whilst we may have all the source code for our program, and DWARF data in the crashed binary, ReportCrash crash reporter only looks for DSYM files on our Mac in order to perform symbolification.
+The problem is that the UUID of the binary and the DSYM need to match.

 To avoid this problem, the sample app `icdab_planets` has been configured to have `DWARF with dSYM File` set for both debug and release targets.
+Then symbolification will work, because there will be a matching DSYM on our Mac.

 ## Observing a local crash